marph91/jimmy/docs/formats/day_one.md

 ## Known Limitations

-- Unreferenced photos are not imported.
+- Unreferenced photos are not converted.
 - Photos that are references by multiple notes are only imported once (i. e. in one note).
 This seems to be a bug in the Day One export.